Try Carti Pro free for 14 days.Start free trial →

 Recommended order: pre-flight checklist through cutover, uninstall, and optional theme audit

-Phase A — Install Carti without confusing customers
+Phase A: Install Carti without confusing customers

 1. Install Carti from the Hey Carti listing.

-2. Complete in-app onboarding — connect the store if prompted, let the app sync catalog and content.
+2. Complete in-app onboarding: connect the store if prompted, let the app sync catalog and content.

 3. In Carti (and in Shopify Settings → Apps and sales channels), confirm the app shows Active.

-Phase B — Validate quality on your catalog
+Phase B: Validate quality on your catalog

-Phase C — Cut over (one widget rule)
+Phase C: Cut over (one widget rule)

 3. Publish theme changes if the theme editor prompts you.

-Phase D — Monitor, then uninstall the old app
+Phase D: Monitor, then uninstall the old app

-1. Monitor Carti conversations for 3–7 days.
+1. Monitor Carti conversations for 3 to 7 days.

 2. When satisfied, open Settings → Apps and sales channels in Shopify admin, select the old chat app, and uninstall.

-Phase E — Ops and expectations
+Phase E: Ops and expectations

 Vendor-specific Notes (High Level)